Hammer Mill at Dobřív: Description

-The hammer stands in close proximity to the dam of Huťský pond.
+The hammer stands close to the dam of Huťský pond.
 The adjacent drive feeds water through a wooden trough to the water wheels that drive the hammering equipment through the transmission system.
 Originally the iron-mill had five water wheels, today three are functional.

 The mill hall dimensions are 32×12 meters.
 In the interior there are forges, hammers of various sizes, grinding machines, bending machine, drills, presses and various tools.
 Water wheels power not only the equipment for the production of forged tools, but also the electricity generator.
 Each water wheel has an output of about 8 kW.

 Present

 When visiting the exposition it is possible to see how the mill works.
-While the fire in the forge is burning, and the wheels are spinning the museum guide, a blacksmith, operates a small tail hammer and on the anvil will forge a beautiful nail with a rounded head for the visitor, the same, which is custom-made for historic buildings today.
-Curious visitors interested in forging can learn a blacksmith's craft in an accelerated course, where they will learn to forge under a small iron-mill.
+While the fire in the forge is burning, and the wheels are spinning the museum guide, a blacksmith, operates a small tail hammer and on the anvil will forge a nail with a rounded head for the visitor, the same, which is custom-made for historic buildings today.
+Curious visitors interested in forging can learn a blacksmith's craft in a course, where they will learn to forge under a small iron-mill.